marcelarie/nu-alias-converter/README.md

 manually or use the Nushell environment.
 If using the environment method, the file will regenerate at the start of each shell session.

-**Diagram:**
+**Unnecessary diagram:**
-Its not that complex but I always wanted to try this out.
+ not that complex but I always wanted to try this out.
 ```mermaid
 ---
 config: